Luke Holm earned bachelor degrees in English and Philosophy from NIU. He is a middle school teacher and a creative writer.

 We have found, through considerable contemplation and evaluation, that one race or gender is not superior to another.
 When considering the equality of human beings, one must go past the tests which consider intelligence, moral capacity, physical strength, or similar matters.
 For if we test on such levels, it will not be difficult to find that humans are not equal in these respects.
 Furthermore, we cannot be sure that these differences are innate or if they have been taught to these humans.

-Consider a scholar in the United States and a warrior from Africa.
-One will be better at mathematics while the other will be better at hunting and fighting.
+Consider a farmer from the United States and a scholar from Africa.
+One will be better at farming while the other will be better at sifting through multitude lines of academia.
 This difference is mainly from the environment in which the human being was raised.
 If the humans switched environments, they theoretically would change what they excelled at.

 If humans can theoretically excel equally when given the opportunity to do so, we should consider the equality of humans not as something that comes from skill or place of origin, but as an ability or capacity to fulfill or be something in their own respect.
 Therefore, Singer pursues the principle of equality of human beings not as a description of an alleged actual equality among humans, but rather how we should treat humans (Singer 5).

 This principle does not suggest that a man has the right to an abortion, for a man cannot fulfill this right.
 This principle gives rights to humans in their own respect; a boy in the United States should be taught mathematics and a boy in Africa should be taught hunting, if this is what their society compels them to do or become.
 The principle of equality among humans determines to make humans prosper and fulfill whatever they are best capable of in order to achieve the most of the life they live.

 The Principle of Equality Extends to All Beings